Kramav/Kramav/README.md

 - Working through my electrical engineering degree
 - Teaching myself computer science fundamentals — data structures, algorithms, and systems
 - Applying the theory in small projects written in Python, C++, Java, and C#

+### Projects

+**[Visitor globe](https://github.com/Kramav/Kramav/tree/main/visitor-globe)** — a globe that maps roughly where people open my profile from.
+Built end to end on Cloudflare Workers: edge geolocation, KV storage, a draggable WebGL view, and a custom-rendered 3D globe baked to an animated image — no servers and no API keys. ([live demo](https://visitor-globe.kramerp28.workers.dev))

 ### GitHub activity